sourcegraph/about/content/blogposts/2023/cody-vscode-0-8-release.md

 ### Editor Title Icon (Experimental)

-The new Editor Title Icon setting adds a Cody button in the top right corner of your editor for easier access to the Code Commands menu:
+The new Editor Title Icon setting (off by default) adds a Cody button in the top right corner of your editor for easier access to the CodY Commands menu:

 <img alt="Screenshot of new Cody v0.8 editor title icon" src="https://storage.googleapis.com/sourcegraph-assets/cody-vscode-0.8.0-title-icon.png" style={{marginTop:"1rem",marginBottom:"1.5rem",marginLeft:0,maxWidth:350}} />